 Assistant Treble Choir Director/Theory Instructor

-Ben Luna, music enthusiast, educator, and incorrigible beatboxer, is a graduate of Western Kentucky University, with his Bachelor’s in Vocal Music Education.
-Born in the Dominican Republic, Ben got his start in choir with Jerrilyn MacDanel at Stone Spring Elementary School and culminated his most recent chapter at JMU with the completion of his first year of graduate studies in Music Education.
-Currently Ben works as the full-time music teacher at Spotswood Elementary School.
-Ben anticipates an exciting season with SVCC as alumnus, former intern, and now as assistant Treble Choir and music theory instructor.
+Ben Luna, Treble Choir assistant director, music enthusiast, educator, and incorrigible beatboxer, is a graduate of Western Kentucky University with his bachelor’s degree in vocal music education.
+Born in the Dominican Republic, Ben got his start in choir with Jerrilyn MacDanel at Stone Spring Elementary School and recently completed his first year of graduate studies in music education at James Madison University.
+Currently Ben works full-time as music teacher at Spotswood Elementary School.
+He is thrilled to be part of SVCC this season as alumnus, former intern, and the new assistant Treble Choir director and music theory instructor.

 Explorers I Instructor